fowlmouth/nake/README.rst

     $ nimble update
     $ nimble install nake

-If a new version of ``nake`` is released you can update to it running again those commands.
+If a new version of ``nake`` is released, you can update to it by running those commands again.
 You can figure out the version you have installed by running ``nimble path nake``.

 Development version
 -------------------

-Use `Nim's Nimble package manager <https://github.com/nim-lang/nimble>`_ to install locally the github checkout:
+Use `Nim's Nimble package manager <https://github.com/nim-lang/nimble>`_ to install locally the GitHub checkout:

 .. code:: bash